rohbot/drl-continuous-control/Report.md

 ## Learning Algorithm

-The agent in this project utilised code for implementing the PPO alogirthm as outlined in the [RL-Adventure-2] repo (https://github.com/higgsfield/RL-Adventure-2/blob/master/3.ppo.ipynb).
+The agent in this project utilised code for implementing the PPO alogirthm as outlined in the [RL-Adventure-2](https://github.com/higgsfield/RL-Adventure-2/blob/master/3.ppo.ipynb) github repo.

 The agent comprises of a pair of neural networks, the actor and the critic networks.